bxr5xrk/electronix-client/README.md

 - LogIn / Register.
 - Manage products (add new, delete) if user has 'manager' role.
 - Manage user roles (make manager, remove manager rights) if user has 'admin' role.
+- View logs (creation / deleting product) if user has 'admin' role.